dborzov/borzov.ca/content/posts/frenchirix.md

 What I learned is summarized below.

-Was it useful to me?
+Was it useful to us?
 As a results of all this, we found this "one weird trick" that works better for my kids than the other things we've tried.
 And it wasn't Duolingo.

 The trick is **regular exposure to enjoyable French video content that the kids choose themselves**.
 It can be as little as 10-15 minutes a day; what matters is that it's regular (ideally, daily) and part of their routine.